Leash Reactivity: Why Walks Feel So Hard

 Use distance, equipment safety, and route planning if your dog lunges, redirects, has bitten before, or reacts around children, traffic, bikes, or tight spaces.

-Practice below threshold.
-Reward noticing, create curved exits, loosen leash tension, and choose quieter routes before working near difficult triggers.
+Practice where your dog can still think.
+Reward noticing, create curved exits, loosen leash tension, and choose quieter routes before working closer.

 Visit training basicsCommon questions